 A18.
 An external confirmation represents audit evidence obtained by the auditor as a direct written response to the auditor from a third party (the confirming party), in paper form, or by electronic or other medium.
 External confirmation procedures frequently are relevant when addressing assertions associated with certain account balances and their elements.
 However, external confirmations need not be restricted to account balances only.
-For example, the auditor may request confirmation request may be designed to ask if any modifications have been made to the agreement and, if so, what the relevant details are.
+For example, the auditor may request confirmation of the terms of agreements or transactions an entity has with third parties; the confirmation request may be designed to ask if any modifications have been made to the agreement and, if so, what the relevant details are.
 External confirmation procedures also are used to obtain audit evidence about the absence of certain conditions, for example, the absence of a "side agreement" that may influence revenue recognition.
-See SSA 505 for further guidance11.
+See SSA 505 for further guidance 11.